Arthur1867/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Answer: Semantic HTML uses tags that tell something about the nature of what the tags contain.
+This helps with accessibilty, making the meaning clearer to the browser and the developer.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    Answer: Display: block creates a new line at the end, whereas the display: inline does not.

 3. What are the 4 areas of the box model?

+    Answer: The four areas of the box model are content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    Answer: The align-items: center works on the cross axis.

 5. Explain why git is valuable to a team of developers.

+    Answer: Git is valuable to a team of developers because of work flow and version control.
+Team members are able to branch and merge, essentially developing multiple streams of work independently, while later merging that work together after verifying that the streams of work from each branch do not conflict.
+Work can flow faster and errors can be isolated and traced more quickly.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.